smirnov-mi/k8s/Rancher/RancherManagerSCA.md

 	01 Rancher Manager 2.7 for Rancher Prime Operations: Course Overview (Internal/Partner)

-	02 Rancher Manager 2.7 for Rancher Prime Operations: Introduction to Rancher Manager for Rancher Prime
+	02 Rancher Manager 2.7 for Rancher Prime Operations: Introduction to Rancher Manager for Rancher Prime An understanding of the overall Rancher Manager product An awareness of the product architecture
+           Familiarity with major changes beginning with the Rancher Manager 2.7.2 release An understanding of the differences between the community release and the Rancher Prime release

-	03 Rancher Manager 2.7 for Rancher Prime Operations: Cluster Management with Rancher Manager
+	03 Rancher Manager 2.7 for Rancher Prime Operations: Cluster Management with Rancher Manager Rancher Manager User Interface
+           Cluster and Node Agents
+           Import an Existing Kubernetes Cluster
+           Provision an RKE Cluster on Existing Nodes Provision a K3s or RKE2 Cluster on Existing Nodes

 	04 Rancher Manager 2.7 for Rancher Prime Operations: User Management with Rancher Manager